 Introduction

-The Global Research and Education Network Mapping Initiative’s initial objective is to define a schema for the communication of network data.
-This can then be used as a source of NREN data for various map visualisation implementations.
-To ensure that the schema is sufficiently complete, compatible, and convenient for all foreseen uses, we are compiling a list of features currently offered by existing map implementations, and for near-future visualisation goals.
+The Global Research and Education Network Mapping Initiative’s initial objectives are to define a schema for the homogeneous communication of network data, and to use this data in at least one reference visualisation implementation for demonstration.
+To ensure that the schema and reference visualisations are sufficiently complete, compatible, and convenient for all foreseen uses, we are compiling a list of features currently offered by existing map implementations, and for near-future visualisation goals.

 These features are described as user stories.
 They are not meant to be comprehensive descriptions of the feature, nor are they prescriptive in terms of implementation.
-However, full coverage of existing and planned features is desired.
+However, full general coverage of existing and planned features across visualisation implementations is desired.
+Not all visualisations are required (or expected) to implement all of these, but this document should represent the union of user stories for all foreseen implementations.

 Once this list has been generally accepted by the community, we will derive data schema requirements from it.
-It is likely that the initial schema will satisfy a large subset of the features described herein, noting that foreseeable extension to encompass all identified features will be well-considered.
+It is likely that the initial schema and reference visualisation(s) will satisfy a large subset of the features described herein.
+Extension avenues to encompass the remaining identified features will be considered.

 This document is being submitted to the Global Network Architecture’s Technical Working Group for comment.